fortrabbit/help/docs/access-methods.md

 ### After changing the access method

 Please note that the code access part (aka username) is different for these two access modes.
 The one which is currently correct will be shown in the Dashboard.
-So please pick up the new access credentials.
+Pick up the new access credentials from Access tab with your Apps.

 ## SSH key authentication